Students following the study plan below will complete the Vineyard Management (Viticulture) associate degree in the number of semesters shown.

 These courses provide an opportunity for students to develop the knowledge, skills, and understanding required for employment in this field.

-10-090-111 SUSTAINABLE AG: ISSUES & PRACTICES ...use critical thinking skills to compare organic & sustainable agricultural practices with industrial agriculture.
+10-090-111 SUSTAINABLE AG: ISSUES & PRACTICES ...use critical thinking skills to compare organic and sustainable agricultural practices with industrial agriculture.
 Explore food production issues including antibiotics, herbicides, hormones, GMOs, animal welfare, crop yields, nutrients, and pollution.

 10-090-121 ORGANIC GARDENING ...whether gardening on a small scale or using commercial greenhouses and fields, plan seedings, control pests, diseases, and weeds, all using best organic practices.
 Review rules and organic certification standards.